Krayorn/blog/src/content/blog/theme-parks-technology.md

 ---

 I went to Disneyland Paris last week and walked away with more than tired legs.
 I came back thinking about the future of theme parks because the technology powering these rides is wild.
-It's not just about speed, drops, or loopings anymore, which I love btw, it's about immersion, interaction, and storytelling in new dimensions.
+It's not just about speed, drops, or loopings anymore, which I love btw, immersion, interaction, and storytelling are as important.

 ## The future is now